He Doesn't Want A Relationship But Acts Like It: What It Means

 If someone doesn't want a relationship, the best thing to do is respect it.
 This can be challenging and painful, and it may take time to heal.
 Use self-compassion and be gentle with yourself throughout the process.
 Casually dating (the person you're interested in may be focused on going on dates with many women or many people in general, or they might be interested in connections that are casual and built without the intention to move toward something serious or long-term) works for some people, but it doesn't always work for others, and this is often based on where someone's at in their life.
 If you have difficulty facing the emotions that come after a guy tells you that he doesn't want a relationship, it may be helpful to consult with a relationship expert, such as a therapist.
 A therapist isn't a relationship coach.
 Instead, they are a mental health professional, and many therapists specialize in relationships or similar concerns.
 A therapist can also help you move on from a previous relationship.

-How do you let go of someone who doesn't want a relationship?
+How do you let go when he doesn't want a relationship but acts like it?

 First, accept that you want different things.
 If you want to move a relationship forward, you need someone who is ready to do the same thing.
 Internalize it and trust that you control only you and can't make someone want a serious relationship when they don't and that you can't be a relationship hero who steps in and makes them want a committed relationship when they don't.
 This hero instinct might be particularly strong if you really feel like this person is the right person for you, or if you know that they've had challenges in a previous relationship, but it's important to respect what they say at face value and understand that this is what they want right now.
 It can help to take time away from this person.
 Spending time apart means that they won't be in your sight at all times.
 Therefore, you can focus on other people and other things.
 When you return to the dating pool, you might choose to make it clear in the early stages of getting to know someone that you aren't looking for a casual relationship or casual sex; you want something serious in your love life.